zencart/documentation/content/user/payment/paypal.md

 You REALLY should be using Express Checkout instead.

-But if your mind is really made up to use Payments Standard anyway, then if you use your PayPal™ account on non-Zen Cart™ sites or on eBay™ or perhaps on a Wordpress site, **be sure that you have all "taxes" and "shipping" options disabled in your PayPal™ profile**; otherwise these charges will be added to your Zen Cart™ orders and cause them to not match, and therefore they won't be released or added to your orders list.
+But if your mind is really made up to use Payments Standard anyway, then if you use your PayPal™ account on non-Zen Cart™ sites or on eBay™ or perhaps on a WordPress site, **be sure that you have all "taxes" and "shipping" options disabled in your PayPal™ profile**; otherwise these charges will be added to your Zen Cart™ orders and cause them to not match, and therefore they won't be released or added to your orders list.

 ### Things to check if it's not working (Website Payments Standard specifically)